 Private individuals as well as public figures may sue others when there is a substantial danger to his or her reputation as a result of anothers written or spoken defamation.

-Written by attorney John Sauter, 12 months ago.
+Written by attorney John Sauter, about 1 year ago.

 Our online, social media-centric lives have transformed bullying from an act that most commonly took place on school playgrounds and hallways into a an act likely to occur on Facebook,... more